Pumpkin Spice Beers

 Unless you're living under a rock, you've heard of pumpkin spice.
 But you might not know what's in it or what gives this spice its distinctive flavor.
 Ok, let's start with the basics.
 Almost any spice mix in the baking family will have some combination of allspice, cinnamon, ginger, mace, and nutmeg.
 But what makes Pumpkin Pie Spice special is the addition of aromatic cloves (no, they aren't just for sticking into oranges).
 Cloves have an intense flavor that is bittersweet, warm, aromatic and has a slightly numbing quality.

 Dry Dock Brewing Co.
-Half Moon Pumpkin Ale (Aurora, CO)
+Pumpkin Spice Bligh's Barleywine Ale (Aurora, CO)

 "We love having Savory Spice as a partner.
-Each year, we use Savory's Pumpkin Pie Spice in our Half Moon Pumpkin Ale.
-One of our most anticipated seasonal offerings, this spiced pumpkin ale is autumn in a glass.
-Real pumpkin added into the mash brings a rich, smooth base to this copper-colored ale.
+Each year, we use Savory's Pumpkin Pie Spice.
+One of our most anticipated seasonal offerings, spiced pumpkin ale is autumn in a glass.
+Real pumpkin added into the mash brings a rich, smooth base.
 Saigon and Indonesian cinnamon, nutmeg, allspice, mace and cloves (courtesy of the fine folks at Savory Spice) spark thoughts of pumpkin pie, holiday meals, and all of the wonderful things that make this such a special time of year."

 Timberyard Brewing Co.
 Spider Gates Pumpkin Ale (East Brookfield, MA)